eosnetworkfoundation/docs/docs/40_node-operation/50_tutorials/10_watching-transfers.md

 plugin = eosio::http_plugin
 plugin = eosio::trace_api_plugin

-# Tell the where ABIs are for the contracts you care about
+# Tell the Trace API where ABIs are for the contracts you care about
 trace-rpc-abi=eosio.token=<YOUR_PATH_to_eosio.token.abi>

 # You may also manually specify a traces directory